BgeeDB/BgeeDB_R/README.md

 gene.expression.mouse.all.counts <- bgee$format_data(data_bgee_mouse_gse30617, "all", "counts")
 ```

-#### Download the data allowing to perform GO-like enrichment test for anatomical terms, for Mus musculus
+#### Download the data allowing to perform GO-like enrichment test for anatomical terms

 The ```loadTopAnatData()``` function loads a mapping from genes to anatomical structures based on calls of expression in anatomical structures.
 It also loads the structure of the anatomical ontology and the names of anatomical structures.